Parents: Tips for Dealing With Grief

 This is the sixth week in a row that the School District of Washington has had a Scholar Bowl team come home with a first place trophy.

 On December 3rd, the School District of Washington will host the largest high school tournament in the state (48 teams).

 Please email questions and comments to: Webmaster

 Staff Spotlight: On The Spot SDOW

 On the Spot SDOW will highlight, at random, three employees a month from the School District of Washington from Certified Staff, Support Staff and Administration/Counseling.
 Click here for the November edition.

 Early Release Days

-The next Early Release Day is Wednesday, May 4.
+The next Early Release Day is Wednesday, December 7.
 All students will be released (1) hour early.
 Click here for Early Release Day schedules and procedures.

 CAPS/Pathways to Prosperity

 The School District of Washington’s CAPS/Pathways to Prosperity Planning Teams continue to make progress toward moving the program forward.
 Click here for more information.